NATO: Why Russia has a problem with its eastward expansion | DW | 23.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-After its Soviet enemy crumbled, NATO kept getting bigger.
+After its Soviet enemy crumbled, NATO kept growing.
 Whether that helped ensure peace or constitutes a threat is still debated today — and plays into Russian actions towards Ukraine.

 The role of NATO — the trans-Atlantic military alliance founded in 1949 specifically to counter the Soviet Empire in Europe — has been an evolving discussion since the breakup of the USSR in 1991.